Gp2mv3/firebase-studio/README.md

 - `PORT`: Port used by the proxy (by default: 4000)

 ### Client

+The client is available on https://gp2mv3.github.io/firebase-studio and can be used as-is.

 In dev, you can simply use `npm start` (after `npm install`) in the client folder:
 ```